 Mis-configuration off the network settings might lead to this error.
 Hence, flushing the DNS settings is a good idea.

 - Tap on the Windows button and in the search bar, enter cmd and click on it.
 Command Prompt will be opened.
 (Run it as an administrator).

 - The Command Prompt screen will open.
 Next, you need to enter the following commands.
 You can copy the lines and paste them onto the Command Prompt.
 Press Enter to execute them.
 Since the command lines run line by line, you need to press enter after each command.

 - ipconfig /release

 After you have successfully executed all the commands, restart your PC.

-ERR_CONNECTION_CLOSED is really an annoying issue which interrupts our daily work routine.
-Sometimes, it fixes using single tweak while it wastes our time a lot on the other hand.
+ERR_CONNECTION_CLOSED is really an annoying issue that interrupts our daily work routine.
+Sometimes, it fixes using a single tweak while it wastes our time a lot on the other hand.
 However, you will be able to fix this issue with the help of the solutions provided here.